Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/1pz9xeOLGuA5TmfYT86Kj5?si=da080c44433547d3" target="_blank" rel="noopener"><span>Judas Priest</span></a>
 - <a href="https://open.spotify.com/track/52bzQkgk8TznulGvKOPQTK?si=f5c8642827dc4b6f" target="_blank" rel="noopener"><span>Rainbow </span></a>

 ## NWOBHM
-With respect to the New Wave of British Heavy Metal<sup>1</sup>, a rather specific subset of Heavy Metal that emerged, as the name already denotes, in the United Kingdom, the above also applies here.
+With respect to the New Wave of British Heavy Metal<sup>3</sup>, a rather specific subset of Heavy Metal that emerged, as the name already denotes, in the United Kingdom, the above also applies here.

 Here, I purposely decided to do a logo in the vein of Judas Priest's logo -- well, one of them at least --, because I felt it'd make for an interesting comparison with specifically Teutonic Thrash Metal logos, which can be found further down.
 The key words here: **industrial**, **tight**, and **laser-like**.
-##### [1] Simon Poole, 'Retro Rock and Heavy History', *Global Metal Music and Culture: Current Directions in Metal Studies*, 302-303.
 ![NWOBHM](..\assets\img\projects\proj-2\nwobhm.png)

 ##### Some bands to check out: